BA (Wellesley College); MA, PhD (University of California)

 - Academic/Professional Services

-- Econometrica, American Economic Review, Review of Economic Studies, Games and Economic Behavior, Nature Human Behavior, Journal of Economic Behavior and Organization, Journal of Economic Dynamics and Control, European Economic Review, Journal of Comparative Economics, Theory and Decision, Judgment and Decision Making, Journal of Economic Psychology, Emerging Markets Finance and Trade, Singapore Economic Review, International Gambling Studies, International Journal of Computer Systems Science and Engineering, Frontiers of Economics in China, Sage Open (article editor), Routledge Books
+- Econometrica, American Economic Review, Review of Economic Studies, Games and Economic Behavior, Nature Human Behavior, Journal of Economic Behavior and Organization, Journal of Economic Dynamics and Control, European Economic Review, Journal of Comparative Economics, Theory and Decision, Judgment and Decision Making, Journal of Economic Psychology, Emerging Markets Finance and Trade, Singapore Economic Review, Journal of Asian Economics, International Gambling Studies, International Journal of Logistics, International Journal of Computer Systems Science and Engineering, Frontiers of Economics in China, Sage Open (article editor), Routledge Books, Cambridge University Press

 - Assistant Professor, Department of Economics, School of Economics and Management, Tsinghua University, 2010-2015